Em0ti0nlessElder/youView/README.md

 7. Click the bookmark you've just imported then paste in the link of the YouTube video you desire.

-8. If it does not work, this doesn't mean it's broken.
+Note: If it does not work, this doesn't mean it's broken.
 Some sites may not work.
 I recommend using Google.com.